Chapter 1: Chapter 1

 “You could come over early,” Sebastian suggests.

 Sam nods.
 “Yeah, sounds good.
-I’ll head over as soon as I’m done eating, okay?”
+I’ll head over as soon as I’m done eating breakfast, okay?”

 “Cool.”
 Sebastian stands up from the bed to leave, and Sam loops his arms around his waist, pulling Sebastian into a hug.

-“Hey,” he says, in a low, soft tone of voice.
+“Hey,” he says, in a low, soft voice.
 “I meant everything I said last night, you know?
 I really like you.”

-Sebastian buries his face in Sam’s shoulder, so that he can’t see how much he’s blushing when he says, “Want to be my boyfriend, then?”
+Sebastian buries his face in Sam’s shoulder, so that Sam can’t see how much he’s blushing when he says, “Want to be my boyfriend, then?”

 Sam laughs, though it comes out a little shaky.
 “Only if you want to be mine.”